-The auction is estimated to result in as much as $50 billion going to broadcasters.
-Of that total, as much as $6 billion is likely to go to the owners of public television stations.
+The auction is estimated to result in as much as $10 billion going to broadcasters.

 The future of these public stations is uncertain.
 Many could go off the air, which would mean the loss of local programming and news coverage.
 And all of this is happening at a time of crisis in journalism.

 Our communities are harmed when there are fewer news outlets that cover important local issues and provide a voice for their audiences.
 There’s evidence that civic participation drops, corruption increases and lawmakers bring in less funding for communities when local news disappears.

 That’s why the spectrum auction is so important.

 Instead of simply putting these auction revenues into state treasuries or university endowments, the funds should be used to establish long-term support for responsive local journalism, community media and other projects that serve the public’s information needs.
 This could take the form of locally focused investigative newsrooms, new tools to help the public sift through data, or robust community-engagement projects.

 That’s where you come in: This kind of investment in local journalism will happen only if the public and newsrooms come together to fight for it.

 Scroll below for details on the auction, which stations are participating, and why we think auction proceeds should be used to improve coverage of our communities.

 The FCC is buying back TV stations’ broadcast licenses and selling them to provide more bandwidth for mobile data.